oddluck/limnoria-plugins/Jeopardy/README.md

 ## Commands

 ```
-start [--num <int>] [--shuffle] [--no-hints] [category1, category2, etc,]
+start [--num <int>] [--shuffle] [--no-hints] [--random-category] [category1, category2, etc,]
 ```
 Calling the `start` command by itself will yield a round of random questions.
 Adding category names after the start command will search for specific categories by name.
-Calling start while a game is running will add additional questions to the queue.
+The `--random-category` option will return questions from a randomly selected category.
+Calling `start` while a game is running will add additional questions to the queue.
 Use `--shuffle` to randomize question order.
 Use `--no-hints` to disable hints for the round.

 ```
 categories